vaibhavnathj-amsbio/AMS-Intranet/AMSBIOintranet/README.md

 3. In the command prompt, enter: “C:\ProgramData\Anaconda3\Scripts\activate intranetenv” to activate the python environment.
 4. Once activated enter the command, “python manage.py test -n functional_tests” to run the tests.
 5. The testing should take about 30-35 seconds to finish.

+## Required Libraries

+_requirements.txt_ contains all the essential libraries required in order to run the intranet.